microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

-# Application Insights for Kubernetes on Minimal WebAPI
+# Application Insights for Kubernetes on WebAPI

-There is nothing special to use Minimal WebAPI with Application Insights for Kubernetes are the same.
+This page is a walk-though to enable `Application Insights for Kubernetes` in WebAPI project, including traditional WebAPI (controller-based) and minimal WebAPIs.
+The example code is separated in [WebAPI](./WebAPI/) and [MinimalAPI](./MinimalAPI/) respectively.

-More about minimal API, refer to [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0);
+_To learn more about minimal API, please refer to [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0)._

 ## Prerequisite

 * .NET 6 SDK - <https://dot.net>
-    * Verify dotnet version by:
+    * Verify dotnet version.
+For example:
         ```shell
         dotnet --version
         6.0.302
         ```
+    _You might have a slightly different patch version and that should be fine._

 * A Kubernetes Cluster that you can manage with `kubectl`.
     * If you don't have any, there are several options:
         * [Azure AKS](https://docs.microsoft.com/en-us/azure/aks/)
         * [Docker Desktop](https://www.docker.com/products/docker-desktop/)
         * [MiniKube](https://minikube.sigs.k8s.io/docs/start/)
         * ...
-    * Verify that the credential is properly set for `kubectl`, for example:
+    * Verify that the credential is properly setup for `kubectl`, for example:

         ```shell
         kubectl get nodes